William Randolph Hearst: Position regarding Germany

 According to Rodney Carlisle, "Hearst condemned the domestic practices of Nazism, but he believed that German demands for boundary revision were legitimate.
 While he was not pro-Nazi, he accepted more German positions and propaganda than did some other editors and publishers."

 With "AMERICA FIRST" emblazoned on his newspaper masthead, Hearst celebrated the "great achievement" of the new Nazi regime in Germany—a lesson to all "liberty-loving people."
 In 1934, after checking with Jewish leaders, Hearst visited Berlin to interview Adolf Hitler.
 When Hitler asked why he was so misunderstood by the American press, Hearst retorted: "Because Americans believe in democracy, and are averse to dictatorship."
-William Randolph Hearst instructed his reporters in Germany to give positive coverage of the Nazis, and fired journalists who refused to write stories favourable of German fascism.
+William Randolph Hearst instructed his reporters in Germany to give positive coverage of the Nazis, and fired journalists who refused to write stories favorable of German fascism.
 Hearst's papers ran columns without rebuttal by Nazi leader Hermann Göring, Alfred Rosenberg, and Hitler himself, as well as Mussolini and other dictators in Europe and Latin America.
 After the systematic massive Nazi attacks on Jews known as Kristallnacht (November 9–10, 1938), the Hearst press, like all major American newspapers, blamed Hitler and the Nazis: "The entire civilized world is shocked and shamed by Germany's brutal oppression of the Jewish people," read an editorial in all Hearst papers.
 "You [Hitler] are making the flag of National Socialism a symbol of national savagery," read an editorial written by Hearst.
 Despite this, following the Nazi invasion of the Soviet Union in 1941, Hearst wrote a column in the New York Journal-American the following day, praising Hitler as the "saviour of Europe", expressed regret that the British policy of "co-operation with Hitler against communism was thrown out" and had hope that "peace can still be made and Europe united against the expansion of Asiatic Communism".

 During 1934, Japan / U.S. relations were unstable.
 In an attempt to remedy this, Prince Tokugawa Iesato travelled throughout the United States on a goodwill visit.
 During his visit, Prince Iesato and his delegation met with William Randolph Hearst with the hope of improving relations between the two nations.